pyne/pyne/docs/source/nucname.rst

  from pyne import nucname

-This contains several zzaaam, LLAAAM, MCNP and Serpent converter function as well as other helpful module attributes.
+This contains several zzaaam, name, MCNP and Serpent converter function as well as other helpful module attributes.